tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/introduction/introduction.md

 * An Oracle Cloud Infrastructure account with valid credentials
 * A host(desktop/laptop/server/virtual machine) with Linux/Windows Operating System
-* Completion of the [Manage Java Runtimes with Java Management Service](../../java-management/workshops/freetier/index.html?lab=introduction/introduction) workshop
+* Completion of the [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912) workshop

 >**Note:** If you have a **Free Trial** account, when your Free Trial expires, your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available.
 **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)**